Stakeholder Engagement & Public Policy

 Investors

-Investors are increasingly focused on environmental and social issues as they consider investments across their portfolios that create long-term, sustainable value.
-We keep investors informed of our progress and efforts through our annual Purpose & Impact reporting and direct engagement, which allows us to understand the issues that they view as most important for us.
-In addition, we continue to leverage the Sustainability Accounting Standards Board (SASB) Reporting Guidance and publish a 2022–2023 SASB Index within our Purpose & Impact Report (PDF – 7 MB) capturing our progress to date against SASB’s sector-relevant focus areas.
+Investors are increasingly focused on environmental and social issues.
+We keep investors informed of our progress and efforts through our annual Purpose & Impact reporting and direct engagement, which allows us to understand the issues they view as most important for our business.
+To help provide our investors with the resources they need, we consider their feedback and input in the reporting materials we release.
+For example, we continue to leverage the Sustainability Accounting Standards Board (SASB) Reporting Guidance and publish a 2023–2024 SASB Index within our Purpose & Impact Report (PDF – 6 MB), capturing our progress to date against SASB’s sector-relevant focus areas.

 Our business depends on our independent Franchisees, which is why we look to engage them through multiple platforms.
-From regular meetups for Franchisee-led groups and our bi-annual Worldwide Convention, to recognizing outstanding achievements, McDonald’s is dedicated to creating opportunities for Franchisees to connect, learn from other Franchisees and celebrate collective successes.
+From regular meetups for Franchisee-led groups and our biannual Worldwide Convention to recognizing outstanding achievements, McDonald’s is dedicated to creating opportunities for Franchisees to connect, learn from one another and celebrate collective successes.
+By doing so, we can address focus areas such as restaurant culture and environment, and talent development practices.

 We value the opinions of our global customers and communities and understand their desire to support companies that share their views on responsible business.
 Customers can get in touch to share their thoughts through our social media platforms and communication portals.

-We work with a range of local organizations to provide aid during times of crisis.
+We work with a range of organizations to help address the unique needs of our local communities around the globe, including during times of crisis.
 We also have a long legacy of initiatives designed to provide our neighbors with crucial support and care, and we gather insights from our nonprofit partners to influence how we design our support for communities.
 Read more about this work on our Community Impact & Philanthropy page.

 Engaging NGOs and academic advisors through strategic partnerships is a key part of how we have managed environmental and social priorities over the last few decades.
-We engage with a wide range of NGOs, associations and external experts who provide insights and perspective that shape our strategies, research, goals, policies and performance indicators to drive greater impact.
+We engage with a wide range of NGOs, associations and external experts who provide insights and perspectives that help shape our strategies, research, goals, policies and performance indicators to drive greater impact on issues that matter for the business.
 We often collaborate with organizations to help us develop and implement initiatives on the ground and to facilitate multi-stakeholder and industrywide collaborations that help to create change at scale.

 • McDonald’s continues to be part of the Taskforce on Nature-related Financial Disclosures (TNFD) Forum, collaborating with others in the industry on the frameworks, metrics and tools that will be used to address nature-related risks and opportunities.

-• We’re proud to be a member of the World Business Council for Sustainable Development (WBCSD) and WBCSD’s Food & Agriculture pathway.
-As members of The Consumer Goods Forum, we are active in the Forest Positive Coalition and participate in working groups on beef, soy and palm oil.
+• We’re proud to be a member of the World Business Council for Sustainable Development (WBCSD) and WBCSD’s Agriculture & Food pathway.
+As members of The Consumer Goods Forum, we are active in the Forest Positive Coalition and the Human Rights Coalition.

-• McDonald's joined the U.S. Global Leadership Coalition (USGLC), a broad-based influential network of 500 businesses and NGOs, national security and foreign policy experts, and business, faith-based, academic, military and community leaders in all 50 states who support strategic investments to elevate development and diplomacy in pursuit of a better, safer world.
+• McDonald’s is a member of the U.S. Global Leadership Coalition (USGLC), a broad-based influential network of 500 businesses and NGOs, national security and foreign policy experts, and business, faith-based, academic, military and community leaders in all 50 states who support strategic investments to elevate development and diplomacy in pursuit of a better, safer world.

 Public Policy Leaders